 Electric cars vs hybrid cars vs plug-in hybrids

-If you’re new to the world of electric, hybrid and plug-in hybrid cars, you may be unfamiliar with some of the jargon surrounding the latest technology.
-And if that’s the case, you’re probably not quite sure what the benefits and drawbacks are for each type of vehicle.
+If you’re new to electric, hybrid and plug-in hybrid cars, you may be unfamiliar with some of the jargon surrounding the latest technology.
+And if that’s the case, you’re probably not really sure what the benefits and drawbacks are for each type of vehicle.

-This is a big problem, because if you’re searching for a new car, you might be overlooking a model that could potentially save you a lot of money over the coming months and years.
+This is a big problem, because if you’re searching for a new car, you could be overlooking a model that might save you a lot of money in the long run.

 And if you scroll down to the ‘Which should I buy?’ section, we’ve laid out some things you’ll need to consider when deciding which type of ‘electrified’ car will most suit your needs.